lightstep/terraform-lightstep-aws-dashboards/modules/athena-dashboard/README.md

-# Lightstep AWS Athena Dashboard
+# Cloud Observability AWS Athena Dashboard

-This module provisions a Lightstep dashboard for AWS Athena.
+This module provisions a Cloud Observability dashboard for AWS Athena.